evernym/sgl/docs/reference.md

 ]}
 ```

-Criteria with `any` can also have an `n` field.
+Conditions with `any` can also have an `n` field.
 If present, it specifies
-that `n` subcriteria must be satisfied from among all the alternatives
+that `n` subconditions must be satisfied from among all the alternatives
 (instead of the default, 1). __Note that this is NOT requiring *n*
 matching principals from the group__.
 This condition says that out of
-the list of 3 subcriteria, any 2 must be satisfied, NOT that any of the
+the list of 3 subconditions, any 2 must be satisfied, NOT that any of the
 3 listed roles must match twice:

 ```JSON